jamiekwan/jamiekwan.github.io/panama.md

     title: On-Site Immersion
     caption-right: We immersed ourselves in the tourism offerings in Panama City to understand the motivations and inherent pride that exists in their local and regional community.
     body-heading: Research & Discovery
-    body-text: Spending a week in a Panama Canal visitor's shoes was not like what I expected.
+    body-text: "Spending a week in a Panama Canal visitor's shoes was not like what I expected.
 Our team hopped into a car to explore their on-land engineering facilities, before taking a speedboat ride from one end of the canal to another, visiting eco-tourism sites that local schools would visit.
-Along the way, we spoke with locals and employees at the Panama Canal. <br><br>Out of this research, we benchmarked and identified their key personas&mdash;their <a>Tourism Explorers</a>&mdash;that set the tone for the architectural and landscape development planning.
-These personas not only allowed the design teams to better understand their end-user, but also became a vehicle of communication for our client team, using the names to better allow them to participate in the design process and see their decisions and feedback from the perspective from their Explorers.
+Along the way, we spoke with locals and employees at the Panama Canal. <br><br>Out of this research, we benchmarked and identified their key personas&mdash;their Tourism Explorers&mdash;that set the tone for the architectural and landscape development planning.
+These personas not only allowed the design teams to better understand their end-user, but also became a vehicle of communication for our client team, using the names to better allow them to participate in the design process and see their decisions and feedback from the perspective from their Explorers."
   - image_path: ../assets/images/projects/panama/02.png
   - image_path: ../assets/images/projects/panama/04.png
   	body-heading: Designing for Wonder
-  	body-text: We translated research, local and regional anecdotes, and futures thinking into five unique tourism offerings across the country for their 800,000+ annual tourists.
+  	body-text: "We translated research, local and regional anecdotes, and futures thinking into five unique tourism offerings across the country for their 800,000+ annual tourists.
 The intent?
-Creating architecture and icons that the became the brand in itself for the whole world to see and pass through.
+Creating architecture and icons that the became the brand in itself for the whole world to see and pass through."

 ---